cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 ### [Rolling version change](https://github.com/cncf/cnf-testsuite/blob/v0.27.0/src/tasks/workload/compatibility.cr#L8)
 - Expectation: The CNF Software version is successfully rolled back to its original version.

-**What's tested:** Checks if the Pod can be rolled back to the original software version by using the [Kubectl Set Image](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-image-em-) to preform a rollback.
+**What's tested:** Checks if the Pod can be rolled back to the original software version by using the [Kubectl Set Image](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-image-em-) to perform a rollback.

 [**Rational & Reasoning**](../RATIONALE.md#to-check-if-a-cnf-version-can-be-downgraded-through-a-rolling_version_change-rolling_version_change)